-In this Cookies Statement, "We", "Us" and "Our" mean the Society of Radiographers Limited, registered in England and Wales, company number 00169483.
+In this Cookies Statement, "We", "Us" and "Our" mean the Society of Radiographers Limited, registered in England and Wales, company number 00169483, and the College of Radiographers, registered charity in England and Wales, charity number 272505.
 Our registered office is 207 Providence Square, London SE1 2EW.
-When we refer to Our websites we are referring to any website in the domain sor.org the website sor.cpdnow.net and the website www.radiographycareers.co.uk.
+When we refer to Our websites we are referring to any website in the domain sor.org, the website sor.cpdnow.net and www.collegeofradiographers.ac.uk

 Cookies are one of the building blocks of most websites.
 These small text files on users’ computers allow websites to store information.
 Cookies allow websites to remember that a user is logged in, what they have added to their shopping basket and the current ‘state’ of a webpage.
 They are also used to produce targeted advertising based on users’ behaviour and power statistics packages such as Google Analytics.